 Publications and Educational Services

 The Board has Rules of Practice specific to each of the labor relations acts which it administers.
-The Board publishes volumes of decisions every one or two years, and now has published volumes covering the years 1977 through 2011.
+The Board publishes volumes of decisions every one or two years, and now has published volumes covering the years 1977 through 2020.
 The Board also publishes a Guide to Vermont Labor Relations Statutes, the purpose of which is to keep practitioners before the Board fully aware of case law precedents.
 The Guide is updated annually, and contains: 1) copies of Vermont labor relations statutes, 2) a cumulative subject index of all Board decisions since 1977, 3) a cumulative alphabetical index of all Board decisions since 1977, 4) a cumulative subject index of Vermont Supreme Court public sector labor relations decisions, 5) a digest of all Vermont Supreme Court decisions on appeals of Board decisions and 6) the Board Rules of Practice.
-Further, the Board has issued the second edition of a book on Vermont labor relations law entitled The Evolving Vermont Labor Relations Law.
+Further, the Board has issued the fifth edition of a book on Vermont labor relations law entitled The Evolving Vermont Labor Relations Law.

 In addition to these publications, the Board conducts labor relations conferences and training sessions.
 The Board is an active member of the Association of Labor Relations Agencies and the New England Consortium of State Labor Relations Agencies.